ak9999/UNIX_assignments/2016-02-02_hw/README.md

-# Assignment: Simple Implementation of cp
+# Assignment: Simple implementation of cp

 ## Assignment instructions:
 Write a small system program that creates a file and writes your name in it,